 Q: What is pharmacogenetic testing?

-Pharmacogenetic testing, also called DNA Drug Sensitivity Testing, is the testing of certain genes to determine how individuals will react to specific medications.
-With insight derived from pharmacogenetic testing, healthcare providers can greatly decrease the need for "trial-and-error” dosing and can substantially reduce the risk of Adverse Drug Events (ADEs).
+Pharmacogenetic testing, also called DNA Drug Sensitivity Testing, is the testing of certain genes to determine how individuals might react to specific medications.
+With insight derived from pharmacogenetic testing, healthcare providers may decrease the need for "trial-and-error” dosing and might substantially reduce the risk Adverse Drug Events (ADEs).

 Q: What drugs does Pharmacogenetic testing cover?

 Q: Do I need a healthcare provider to order this test?

 Yes, you need a healthcare provider who is licensed and able to write a prescription (e.g. MD, DO, NP, PA) to complete the test order.